womogenes/bisect-poly-roots/README.md

 This algorithm finds all real roots of single-variable polynomials using this key fact:

 > Real roots of a polynomial fall between either a local minima and maxima (or vice versa), OR they fall between a local minima/maxima and +/- infinity.
 Furthermore, these intervals are monotonically increasing/decreasing.

 This is also a method of [real-root isolation](https://en.wikipedia.org/wiki/Real-root_isolation).
 Then we look at these intervals, see how many cross zero (which we can do by simply seeing if the endpoints are different signs, true because of the monotonically increasing/decreasing fact), and simply binary search to find the roots inside those intervals.

-Proving this is for another time.
+_Proof is left as an exercise for the reader._

 ## What's inside